Welcome to the 2020 Mandarins

 Our History, Our Philosophy

-We celebrate our 56th anniversary in 2019 The Ye Wah Drum & Lyra Corps’ first rehearsal was on March 23, 1963 and in 1967 our name was changed to the Mandarins Drum & Bugle Corps.
-The Mandarins are a Drum Corps International (DCI) World Class drum corps, as part of “Marching Music’s Major League”.
+We celebrate our 57th anniversary in 2020.
+The Ye Wah Drums & Lyras Corps’ first rehearsal was on March 23, 1963 and in 1967 our name was changed to the Mandarins Drum & Bugle Corps.
+The Mandarins are a Drum Corps International (DCI) World Class two-time finalist (2018 & 2019) drum corps and participate in DCI’s “Marching Music’s Major League” summer tour.
 The Mandarins have taught thousands of young men and women the values of Respect, Excellence, Personal Responsibility and Service to Others — values which are carried through school, careers, and back to the community — with a true sense of purpose.

 We will help you set and achieve goals, and we will help you set new standards and expectations for yourself that will last a lifetime.
 You will find here a safe place to discover who you really are.
 You will come away from a summer with us more mature, motivated and self-confident, and with new, lifelong friends.

 A key facet of our success is our consistent and committed teaching, design and support staff.
 Combined with tremendous support from our community and many volunteers, the Mandarins continue to grow and succeed.

 We build the Mandarins one member at a time.
 We are committed to providing a positive, healthy and supportive atmosphere for you and your entire family.

 Congratulations!
 You have taken a big step toward an incredible experience as a member of the Mandarins!
 Enclosed is information about our program – what it offers and what it requires.
 The next step is to attend one of our Experience Camps: